 When does my CME cycle start?

 Your three-year cycle depends on when you were licensed.
-The three-year cycle shall run from the physician’s birthday beginning in the year 2001 or the first birthday following initial licensure, whichever occurs later.
+Your three-year CME cycle starts the first birthday following initial licensure date and runs for three years.

 I am a resident or fellow.
 How do I record my CME?

 Residents and Fellows who are enrolled in ACGME- or AOA-accredited graduate medical education programs are exempt from the requirement, until the first birthday following completion of their training program.
-During your online renewal there is an EXEMPT box to check, which will reset your CME cycle.
+During your online renewal check the “EXEMPT” box to check.

 What if I have additional questions about CME that are not answered on the Board’s website?